-- Masks are optional. - The bathrooms are accessible only from the side entrance to the building.
-They will not be accessible by passing through the Exhibition Hall. - The Exhibition Hall will be closed to the public for judging on Friday, September 22 from 10 a.m. to noon.
-No exceptions. - In the event of rain, the Exhibition Hall will be closed until the rain subsides.
+- The bathrooms are accessible only from the side entrance to the building.
+They will not be accessible by passing through the Exhibition Hall. - The Exhibition Hall will be closed to the public for judging on Friday, September 19th from 10 a.m. to noon.
+However, school groups will be welcome all day. - In the event of rain, the Exhibition Hall will be closed until the rain subsides.